Updated on January 16th, 2023 at 03:58 pm

 Hire Wisconsin OWI Defense Attorney Nathan J. Dineen

 Attorney Dineen practices 100% OWI Defense in Wisconsin.
-He attends seminars across the country aimed specifically at Defending Drunk or Drugged Driving Charges.
+He attends seminars across the country aimed specifically at Defending Drunk or Drug-impaired driving charges.
 He is a certified Field Sobriety Test Instructor and Drug Recognition Evaluator.
-If you are facing jail time, wage loss, or any other hardship because of your Wisconsin OWI Second Offense arrest, contact Attorney Dineen at 877-384-6800 for a Free Case Review.
+If you are facing jail time, wage loss, or any other hardship because of your Wisconsin OWI Second Offense arrest, contact a DUI lawyer in West Bend today at 877-384-6800 for a Free Case Review.